 “Mapping the Magazine” is a series of conferences established by Tim Holmes of Cardiff University.
 Four conferences have run so far—in 2005, 2007, 2011, and 2016.
 The fifth conference will be sponsored by Columbia College Chicago, Northwestern University, and the Magazine Media Division of the Association for Education in Journalism and Mass Communication.

 The MtM conferences aim to serve as intimate and meaningful gatherings of magazine scholars from many disciplines who are interested in exploring the current state of magazine research and possibly developing collaborative research projects.
 MtM5, like all of the preceding conferences, is open to all scholars working in the broad field of magazine research.

-Abstracts of 400 words for 20-minute papers are due by December 27, 2017.
+Abstracts of 400 words for 20-minute papers are due by January 27, 2018 (deadline has been extended).
 Please submit abstracts via this form.
-For instructions or to confirm receipt of your abstract, contact firstname.lastname@example.org.
-Successful applicants will be contacted by February 1, 2018, and full papers will be due to the conference organizers by May 1, 2018.
+For instructions or to confirm receipt of your abstract, contact email@example.com.
+Successful applicants will be contacted by March 1, 2018, and full papers will be due to the conference organizers by May 1, 2018.
 As in the past, papers will be delivered sequentially over the three days, not concurrently in separate streams.
 Conference delegates are asked to commit to attending all papers.

 Registration is free for all presenters and keynote speakers.
 General admission is $50, and discounted to $25 for students and members of the AEJMC Magazine Media Division.